Close

 • Is your son concerned about his or her use of alcohol, or other drugs including marijuana?

 If you speak to your student about your concerns, remember to do so calmly and to be aware of your own emotions and attitudes.
-Feel free to call the Counseling Center for further help with questions you may have.
+Feel free to call the Center for Counseling and Mental Health Wellness for further help with questions you may have.
 A counselor can speak with you regarding other factors to consider regarding assessment and treatment options.
-If your son is willing to do so, encourage him to call the Counseling Center to make an appointment to discuss the situation.
+If your son is willing to do so, encourage him to call the Center for Counseling and Mental Health Wellness to make an appointment to discuss the situation.

 Q: My daughter has lost a lot of weight.
 I think she might have an eating disorder.
 How can I be sure?